Hall algebra approach to Drinfeld's presentation of quantum loop algebras: The category of coherent sheaves on weighted projective lines

 Let $\mathscr{F}$ be the full subcategory of $\Coh(\mathbb{X})$ consisting of all locally free sheaves, and $\mathscr{T}$ be the full subcategory consisting of all torsion sheaves.
-These two subcategories are both extension-closed.
-Moreover, $\mathscr{T}$ is again hereditary and a length category, while the objects in $\mathscr{F}$ have no simple subobjects.
-The following lemma is proved in \cite{GL}:
+Both $\mathscr{F}$ and $\mathscr{T}$ are extension-closed.
+Moreover, $\mathscr{T}$ itself is a hereditary length abelian category.
+The following lemma was proved in \cite{GL}:

 \begin{Lem} (1).
 For any sheaf $\mathscr{M}\in\Coh(\mathbb{X})$, it can be decomposed as $\mathscr{M}_{t}\oplus\mathscr{M}_{f}$ where $\mathscr{M}_{t}\in\mathscr{T}$ and $\mathscr{M}_{f}\in\mathscr{F}$.